postman-open-technologies/scrape-to-oas/README.md

 #### Other

-* `fixPathParameters` a function for converting to Swagger-style parameters, e.g. from /users/:username to /users/{username}
+* `fixPathParameters` a function for converting to oas-style parameters, e.g. from /users/:username to /users/{username}

 ```js
 var config = module.exports = {